kostoyanskaya/kostoyanskaya/README.md

 ## Python Developer 💻

 ### 📋✍️ Welcome to my GitHub.
-I am a Python developer with over 2 years of total development experience..
-I have experience working with Python and its popular libraries, as well as the Django, Django Rest Framework, Flask, and FastAPI frameworks.
+I am a Python developer with over 2 years of total development experience.
+I have experience working with Python and its popular libraries, as well as with frameworks such as Django, Django REST Framework, Flask, and FastAPI.
 I have practical skills in working with various database management systems, including PostgreSQL, MySQL, and SQLite.
 I have successfully integrated APIs into my projects.
 I use Docker for containerization, Git for version control, and NGINX web servers to ensure reliable application performance.
 I am also skilled in writing and optimizing SQL queries.
 I have tracked and maintained change history with Git; performed testing with Unittest and Pytest.
 I have created bots for Telegram.
 And much more.
 Since December 2023, I have been engaged in project-based activities.

 ## Projects
 These are some of the works I do to improve my skills.